If you hear a fire alarm:

 Classroom faculty and staff should be familiar with the easiest exit to be used in the fire drill and the alternative exits available.
 Faculty and staff should close (not lock) doors and windows and take responsibility for checking facilities for complete evacuation.
 All personal belongings within reach should be taken from classrooms by students.

-Handicapped students should inform faculty or staff at the start of the semester of any special requirements with respect to locations and procedures that will best facilitate those students’ egress from the building in an emergency.
-In general, wheelchair users should go to the stairwell which is furthest from the fire and wait for help.
+Handicapped students should inform faculty or staff at the start of the semester of any special requirements concerning locations and procedures that will best facilitate those students’ egress from the building in an emergency.
+In general, wheelchair users should go to the stairwell which is furthest from the fire, and wait for help.

 B. Residential Occupancies — Dormitories, Lodges, Etc.